UPDATE 1-Egypt attracts $9.8 bln foreign investment in debt instruments in 2016/17

 (Adds quote and details)

-CAIRO, July 2 Egypt attracted almost a nine-fold increase in foreign investment in domestic debt instruments in the 2016-2017 fiscal year, the finance ministry said on Sunday.
+CAIRO, July 2 (Reuters) - Egypt attracted almost a nine-fold increase in foreign investment in domestic debt instruments in the 2016-2017 fiscal year, the finance ministry said on Sunday.

 Appetite for Egypt's domestic debt has increased since the central bank floated the currency in November as part of an International Monetary Fund lending programme aiming to revive the economy.